Aeromachus dalailama

-Ampittia dalailama is a species of butterfly in the family Hesperiidae.
+Aeromachus dalailama is a species of butterfly in the family Hesperiidae.
 It was described by Paul Mabille in 1876.
 It is found in Tibet and western China.

+Description

 Hindwing beneath brown, densely dusted with yellow scales, with three yellow spots near the base and a postmedian as well as a subterminal row of yellow dots; the postmedian spots of cellules 3 and 4 are placed near the centre of these cellules and cover their whole breadth.